Aditya12705/InnerSync/README.md

 ---

-**MindFulness**: An Application for Development of a Digital Mental Health and Psychological Support System for Students in Higher Education
+**InnerSync**: An Application for Development of a Digital Mental Health and Psychological Support System for Students in Higher Education